MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Introduction

-Further recent bio-organic force fields include the FENNIX model, which combines a local equivariant machine learning model with a physical long-range functional form for electrostatics and dispersion~\cite{Ple2023fennix}.
+Other recent bio-organic force fields include the FENNIX model, which combines a local equivariant machine learning model with a physical long-range functional form for electrostatics and dispersion~\cite{Ple2023fennix}.
 The model was trained to reproduce the CCSD(T)/CBS energies of small molecules and molecular dimers.
 It was shown that FENNIX can be used to run stable dynamics of liquid water, solvated alanine dipeptides, and an entire protein in the gas phase.
-However, wider benchmarking of this model is required to assess the accuracy of the intramolecular potential outside the training set and of condensed phase molecular dynamics simulations.
+However, further benchmarking of this model is required to assess the accuracy of the intramolecular potential outside the training set and of condensed phase molecular dynamics simulations.

 Similarly, the ANA2B potential employs a short-ranged ML potential, with long-ranged, classical multipolar electrostatics, polarization and dispersion interactions~\cite{ana2b}.
 Although this long-ranged model shows promising accuracy for condensed phase properties and crystal structure ranking, its accuracy and computational performance has not yet been demonstrated for larger biomolecules.

-Finally, the GEMS model~\cite{unke2022gems}, built on the SpookyNet architecture~\cite{unke2021spookynet}, is another recent ML force field for biomolecular simulations.
-Although SpookyNet has demonstrated application to more challenging condensed phase simulations, including protein dynamics, these required a significant number of reference quantum chemistry calculations on relevant large peptide fragments for each new simulation to obtain a stable model and is therefore not transferable in the sense that the previously discussed force fields are.
+The GEMS model~\cite{unke-gems-sciadv}, built on the SpookyNet architecture~\cite{unke2021spookynet}, is another recent ML force field for biomolecular simulations.
+Whilst a transferable version of this potential is capable of producing stable dynamics for challenging biomolecular systems, certain properties, for example the folding dynamics of small peptides, require the addition of system-specific training configurations in order to accurately reproduce experimental properties.
+More recently, the transferable SO3LR potential was introduced by the same group of researchers~\cite{kabyldaMolecularSimulationsPretrained2024}.
+This is based on the equivariant SO3krates architecture and also includes analytic dispersion and electrostatic long range contributions.
+Whilst this potential is capable of fast and stable simulations of biomolecular systems, we are not yet aware of more extensive quantitative benchmarking on off-equilibrium energetics or thermodynamic properties.